oVirt/ovirt-site/source/feature/externaltasks.html.md

 ### Detailed Description

-Plug-ins using the API should be enable to inject and track external tasks to oVirt and see those tasks displayed in the oVirt UI.
+Plug-ins using the REST API should be enable to inject and track external tasks to oVirt and see those tasks displayed in the oVirt UI.
 Tasks may be nested
 Tasks may run concurrently
 Sub-Tasks of the same Task may run concurrently